hashicorp/terraform-provider-rightscale/website/docs/r/cm_instance.markdown

 page_title: "Rightscale: instance"
 sidebar_current: "docs-rightscale-resource-instance"
 description: |-
   Create and maintain a RightScale instance.
 ---

 # rightscale_instance

-Use this resource to create, update or destroy an instance
+Use this resource to create, update or destroy an instance.

 ## Example Usage : Basic configuration of an instance resource